-The Australian conductor Richard Bonynge was born on 29 September 1930.
+The Australian conductor and pianist Richard Bonynge was born on 29 September 1930.
 His career has been closely intertwined with that of his wife, Joan Sutherland, for whom he has conducted many operatic performances.

 CD Spotlight.
 A Genuine Knockout - Balfe's 'Satanella', recommended by Gerald Fenech. '... a work made in Heaven, sparkling, joyous and overtly uplifting.'